 The Beckman Center is also home to CHF’s fellows, of whom there are roughly 18 annually, making the Beckman Center the largest private fellowship program in the history of science in the United States.
 The Beckman Center, which celebrated its 25th anniversary in 2012, is proud to count among its alumni a long list of distinguished researchers (see Current and Former Fellows).
 We also offer travel grants to support one or two weeks of research using CHF’s collections.

-- The 2013–2014 Beckman Center Fellows are in residence at CHF!
-Check out Fellows and Staff to learn more about this diverse group of scholars and the research they are doing.
+- The Beckman Center is pleased to announce the 2014–2015 class of fellows.
+Check out Fellows and Staff to learn more about this diverse group of scholars and the research they will be doing.

 2010-2011 Fellows at the Hagley Museum and Library